 I'm now working at my alma mater and am lucky to have landed a great position where I enjoy the work I do along with the nicest co-workers.
 And, while my official "cubicle escape" lasted two years, I'm redefining what a cubicle escape means going forward while working full-time.
 I hope this site will inspire other full-time workers to craft their own cubicle escapes whether that be exploring local gems in the area such as wineries and restaurants, a short weekend getaway, or a longer trip to a faraway destination.

 I fell in love with travel when I was 16 after taking my first international trip to Europe with my high school German class and that travel wanderlust has never waned.
 While I still have several places in Europe I want to check off the travel to-do list, I want to branch out with my travel goals and explore Central and South America, Canada, Asia, the Caribbean and the good old U.S.A.
-I'm also looking to volunteer with the local literacy program in the NRV to utilize the teaching skills I learned and help children and adults improve their English language skills.

 If anyone out there is considering moving to Spain (or anywhere) to teach English, I highly recommend it.
 It was an incredible learning experience that came with fun times and lifelong friends.
 And, while it won't always be puppies and rainbows while navigating a foreign land, it was 100% worth it.